fnproject/fdk-java/docs/DataBinding.md

 # Data Binding for function input and output
-The `fn` Java FDK provides some standard tools for handling binding input to your functions to Java objects and types - You can also configure your own data binding either per-function or publish function data  binding libraries, see [Extending Data Binding](ExtendingDataBinding.md) for details of how to do this.
+The Fn Java FDK provides some standard tools for handling binding input to your functions to Java objects and types - You can also configure your own data binding either per-function or publish function data  binding libraries, see [Extending Data Binding](ExtendingDataBinding.md) for details of how to do this.

 ## Simple data binding

-`fn` functions are invoked from a HTTP request whose body can provide input to the function.
+Fn functions are invoked from a HTTP request whose body can provide input to the function.

-The `fn` Java FDK includes functionality to convert the data provided in the body of the HTTP request into frequently used types directly.
+The Fn Java FDK includes functionality to convert the data provided in the body of the HTTP request into frequently used types directly.

 Add a string parameter to your function to receive the HTTP body of the function call as a string and return a string value to set the body of the HTTP response: